pranavvyawahare25/Next-Word-Predictor/README.md

 cd Next-Word-Predictor

 # Installation:
-o Clone this repository to your local machine.
+Clone this repository to your local machine.

 # Data
 The project may require additional data for training the predictive model.